 All our instructors have an enhanced DBS check which we keep up-to-date.
 All new team members go through our rigorous training programme to ensure they can run lessons using the teaching methods and styles that we feel are essential to run these courses.
 We also monitor our courses and instructors on a continuous basis.

 How does the subscription work?

 You can cancel or pause your subscription at any time.
-So there's no long term commitment needed.
+So there's no long-term commitment needed.
 Minimum pause period is one month.